castellana/Abschlussprojekt_Expensee_MERN/readme.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-First you will login with your google account to open the app.
+First you will login with your google account to open the app:

 <img src="frontend/public/images/Seite1.jpg" width=300>